 NO caffeine is allowed because it intensifies cravings and may be destructive to the regimen.
 Caffeine drinks such as coffee, soda and some teas, increase cravings and are counterproductive to your weight loss goal.
 However, decaf coffee and tea are ok to drink.
 You may use non-dairy milks like almond, soy, cashew or coconut milk.

 Our medical team explains: Caffeine suppresses leptin, a hormone responsible for increasing the metabolism of fats and promoting satiety (Westerterp-Plantenger 2005).
 Caffeine, the world’s most psychoactive substance (Mednick 2008), is a stimulant of the central nervous system (Nehlig 1992).
 Although caffeine may increase your alertness and mental concentration, it also has negative side effects like, anxiety, disrupted sleep and dehydration, all of which will affect your long term weight loss goals (Snel 2011).

-To maintain the Gastric Bypass Effect, you need to drink at least six, 16oz bottles (10-12 glasses) of water throughout the day (not including the Anti-Craving drinks).
+To maintain the Gastric Bypass Effect, you need to drink at least eight bottles of 16oz (12-16 glasses) of water throughout the day (not including the Anti-Craving drinks).
 Not drinking enough water can cause dehydration, headaches or other complications.

 Water intake effects on weight loss

 - Drinking one liter of water (2 bottles) before each meal, results in 2 kg (4.5 lbs) weight loss over twelve weeks, for overweight, middle-aged and older adults (Dennis 2010).